YongHsiangHsieh/Agentic-Networks-Incident-Copilot/README.md

 Incidents aren’t just technical — they’re socio-technical.
 Most tools optimize for metrics collection or automation, but leave engineers doing time-consuming analysis, decision-making, and documentation under pressure.
 Full autonomy is risky in production networks: safety, change windows, compliance, and accountability demand human judgment.

-This copilot embraces that reality.
+Netiply embraces that reality.
 It accelerates the parts that are slow and error-prone (reasoning, option ranking, command preparation, RCA writing) while keeping humans decisively in the loop.
 The result: consistently safer, faster outcomes without ceding control.

 Core beliefs: